daisy/pipeline/src/_wiki/Get-Help/User-Guide/Pipeline-as-Service.md

 ### Debian/Ubuntu

-If the Pipeline was installed via the Debian package, the service is launched automatically on system startup.
+If the Pipeline was installed via the Debian package, the web service is launched automatically on system startup.
 To start or stop the service manually, use `service daisy-pipeline2 start|stop|restart|status`.